eagle-io/docs/source/topics/alarms/index.rst

 Types of Alarms
 ---------------
-There are different types of alarms which apply to specific Nodes.
-Notifications can optionally be configured for Alarms and require a Category to be selected.
+There are different types of alarms which apply to specific Nodes. :ref:`Notifications <notifications>` can optionally be configured for Alarms and require a Category to be selected.
 The notification drop down is used to specify when notifications should be sent - when the alarm is raised and/or cleared.
 Learn more about :ref:`configuring nodes <nodes-and-configuration>`.

 .. only:: not latex